makerdao/community/meetups/README.md

 1. Give the Maker community the resources they need to organize successful meetups.
 1. Develop a grassroots movement that educates, inspires, and grows the Maker ecosystem and community.
-1. Encourage local Maker communities to collaborate on projects on top of the Maker Protocol & Dai.
+1. Encourage local Maker communities to collaborate on projects on top of the Maker Protocol and Dai.

 ## Project Description